-I’m busy planning my blogs (and my life!) for 2016.
 There’s nothing so wonderful as a blank slate, a new start, a few well-intentioned resolutions.
-I am EXCITED about 2016!
+I am EXCITED for the year ahead!
 This is the year I help YOU get organized and find more time for the things you love.
+For me, life can’t happen without planning.
+And planning can’t happen without the right tools.
 So this seems like a perfect for a review of paper and digital planning tools.

 Digital Planning Tools

 Currently, I use the digital calendar from Google (Calengoo).
 I love Calengoo because I can:

 - access it on my phone when I’m out and about.

 - also access it on my computer.

 In addition to a digital calendar, I think everyone should have a list app.
 We all have random thoughts and ideas pop into our heads.
 Trust me, the human mind cannot remember them all.
 A list app captures it all.

 I use the Wunderlist app.
 I have lists for: